 As a treatment center, we’ve seen Adderall play a positive role in the lives of our patients and it’s not something we can rule out and say since it’s chemically similar to meth, it’s a drug that must be avoided.

-There is a constant need to stay abreast with new discoveries.
+There is a constant need to stay abreast of new discoveries.
 If we allow ourselves to stand by outdated information, we may not be utilizing science at its full potential and in a manner most beneficial to us.
 We must not cease to be passionate about learning – and always remember to keep an open mind all throughout.
 Neuroscientists may have taken decades to discover the similarity between Adderall and methamphetamine, but this doesn’t mean that you should take the same time in accepting this truth, too.